-Little Misba’s birth certificate, issued in 2010, states that she is a boy; despite having all the necessary records from Sion Hospital, where she was born, the BMC has failed to rectify the error, putting her education in jeopardy
+Little Misba’s birth certificate, issued in 2010, states that she is a boy; despite having all the necessary records from Sion Hospital, where she was born, the BMC has failed to rectify the error

 You can download the MCGM mobile application and pay your water bills on the go in a few seconds, but try getting the civic body to rectify an error as humungous as getting your child’s sex wrong, and you’ll find yourself waiting for years.
 According to the birth certificate issued to her by the BMC, Misba Sayyed, a giggling, happy five-year-old girl, is Misbha Sayyed, a boy.

 Misba’s parents have been trying since 2010 to get the BMC to issue a fresh certificate correcting both the spelling error and her gender, but their four-year struggle, which involved a lot of running from pillar to post, has been in vain.
 Misba’s father, a tailor, told mid-day that they need the correct birth certificate by next month, or her education may be in peril.